NMITTutor/JsnDrop/README.md

 # JsnDrop
- Experiments in storing and retrieving JSON into MySQL
+ Experiments in storing and retrieving JSON into MySQL using C# and PHP